Add Logs to a Run

 Generate a log file

-We’ll generate a demo log file to add to our Run.
+Next, we’ll generate a demo log file, and add it to our Run.

 To make the demo log file visually interesting and distinct, we’ll add a random sparkline chart to each log file line: